hot666666/SimpleOverlaySystem/README.md

 ## Quick Start

 Wrap your root with `OverlayContainer`.
-Inside your views, use `@Environment(\.overlayManager)` to present and dismiss overlays.
-Both centered and anchored overlays are driven by the same manager.
+Inside your views, use `@Environment(\.overlayManager)` (an optional value) to present and dismiss overlays.
+Both centered and anchored overlays are driven by the same manager and you must unwrap before using it.

+> Swift 6 enforces that the shared manager be created on the main actor, so the environment entry defaults to `nil` until an `OverlayContainer` injects it.
+Unwrap (or `guard let`) the manager before calling presentation/dismissal APIs.

 ```swift
 import SwiftUI